crweiner/hacktoberfest-swag-list/README.md

 #### **Aqua**

-- **Swag**: T-shirt, stickers, other swags
+- **Swag**: Stickers, t-shirts, books
-- **Requirements**: Create one or more Pull Requests on any of Aqua projects repositories.
+- **Requirements**:
+  - 1 pull request: Superhero sticker pack.
+  - 3 pull requests: Superhero sticker pack, and a special edition Aqua Hacktoberfest t-shirt.
+  - 5 pull requests: Superhero sticker pack, a special edition Aqua Hacktoberfest t-shirt and the “Kubernetes Security” book.
-- **How to sign up**: There is no formal sign up required.
-Create one or more PRs on either of the projects available [Aqua repos.](https://github.com/aquasecurity)
+- **How to sign up**: No sign up required.
+Aqua's team will review eligible contributions and will publish instructions on how redeem your rewards on the [Aqua Security blog](https://blog.aquasec.com).
-- **Notes**: See [blog](https://blog.aquasec.com/aqua-open-source-security-hacktoberfest) for more information.
+- **Notes**: View full details on the blog post [Here](https://blog.aquasec.com/aqua-open-source-security-hacktoberfest)

 ### C